Repeating versus Nonrepeating Fast Radio Bursts: A Deep Learning Approach to Morphological Characterization: A CNN Model for Images

 \section{A CNN Model for \cfrb Images}

 Figure \ref{fig:traingle_plot} displays a corner plot for the \fitburst-measured morphological parameters of \cfrb \cattwo events with feature expansion (i.e. treating each component as an individual burst) for multi-component bursts. \revieweredit{Each blue dot represents either a repeating event or a component from a repeating multi-component event.
 Similarly, each gray dot represents a non-repeating event or a component from multi-component non-repeating burst.} The plot clearly demonstrates the morphological differences between the repeating and apparently non-repeating FRBs, as well as correlations between the parameters.
+A non-trivial overlap between between the distributions of the parameters of the two sub-classes can also be observed.
 The large and growing number of measurements can naturally be evaluated using certain statistical and/or machine learning tools.
 The various methods to examine the morphological distinctions among FRB sub-populations include but are not limited to: parameter-based classical statistical tests such as those used to study the morphological properties of \catone \citep{Pleunis2021}, parameter based classical machine learning approaches \citep[e.g.][]{luo2023machine}, parameter-based multilayer perceptron (MLP), and image-based convolutional neural networks (CNNs)\footnote{\revieweredit{Besides CNN, we also experimented with various other state of the art computer vision Deep Learning architectures like Vision Transformer, Shifted Window Transformer, but those resulted in poor evaluation metrics.}} \revieweredit{explained in Appendix \ref{appendix:cnn}}.
 These methods are important for FRB science, as a significant portion of the FRB population consists of bursts with complex morphologies, such as multiple components in a burst and the frequency drift of sub-bursts over time \citep[e.g.,][]{Hessels2019}.

 Traditional statistical techniques, classic machine learning approaches and MLP models require input in the form of a single data point in $\textbf{R}^n$ spanned by $n$ morphological parameters.
 However, for bursts with multiple peaks, it becomes necessary to perform either feature aggregation or feature expansion for the aforementioned methods, which may introduce biases \citep{bonetti2023nonlinearfeatureaggregationalgorithms} and fail to capture the correlation between complex morphologies and sub-classes of FRBs.
 Additionally, using statistical learning has a major drawback in that it is unable to make inferences about newly detected FRBs \revieweredit{when there is a significant overlap between the distributions of measured parameters for two classes.}